jamen/elixir-wasm/README.md

 ## Scope

-This module **does not compile Elixir to WebAssembly**, it lets Elixir encode a WebAssembly module using tuples that resemble the instructions.
+This module **does not compile Elixir to WebAssembly**, it lets Elixir encode a WebAssembly module using tuples of instructions.

 Please see [ElixirScript](https://github.com/elixirscript/elixirscript), where Elixir [will eventually](https://github.com/elixirscript/elixirscript/issues/454) compile to WebAssembly using this module.